Chad Martinovich will be entering his sixth season at the helm

 |Title:||Assistant Coach (Safties)|

-In his second season on the MIT coaching staff in 2013 is Nick Perron.
+In his third season on the MIT coaching staff in 2014 is Nick Perron.
 He will be serving as the program’s receivers coach.
 He is also working with MIT Recreation as a Membership Services Associate.

 Perron’s prior football experience before coming to MIT was as a member of the coaching staff at Killingly High School in Danielson, Connecticut for three seasons starting in 2004.
 While there he served as the offensive coordinator and quarterbacks coach, preparing game plans and scouting reports while also conducting individual quarterback drills and meetings.